robertozoia/reminders/README.md

 ## Requirements

 See requirements.txt.
 Reminders has been tested on Python 2.7.5.
 Reminders expects a [MailGun](http://www.mailgun.com/) account to deliver mail.
-(You can get that allows you to send up to 10,000 mails per month for free.)
+(Free MailGun accounts allow you to send up to 10,000 emails per month.)

 ## Instalation